NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ### What do you need?

-- Familiarity with data types and general programming
+- Familiarity with data types and general programming concepts
 - A {ref}`Nix installation <install-nix>` to run the examples
 - Intermediate proficiency in reading and writing the Nix language